MicrosoftDocs/sql-docs/docs/t-sql/language-elements/execute-transact-sql.md

   AT *data_source*
 **Applies to**: [!INCLUDE[sssqlv15](../../includes/sssqlv15-md.md)] and later

- Specifies that *command_string* is executed against *linked_server_name* and results, if any, are returned to the client. *linked_server_name* must refer to an existing linked server definition in the local server.
-Linked servers are defined by using [sp_addlinkedserver](../../relational-databases/system-stored-procedures/sp-addlinkedserver-transact-sql.md).
+ Specifies that *command_string* is executed against *data_source_name* and results, if any, are returned to the client. *data_source_name* must refer to an existing EXTERNAL DATA SOURCE definition in the database.
+Only data sources that point to SQL Server are supported.
+Additionally, in SQL Server big data cluster data sources that point to compute pool, data pool or storage pool are supported.
+Data sources are defined by using [CREATE EXTERNAL DATA SOURCE](create-external-data-source-transact-sql.md).

  WITH \<execute_option>
  Possible execute options.
 The RESULT SETS options cannot be specified in an INSERT...EXEC statement.